 In some instances, foreign nationals may also open a savings account in India.
 Minors may also be able to open a savings account with their parent(s)/ legal guardian.

 Here are some examples of the standard identity and address proof documents:

 1. Identity proof: Aadhaar card, Passport, Pan card, Voter ID, Driver’s licence

 2. Address proof: Aadhaar card, Passport, Voter ID, Utility bills

 In addition to identity and address proof, banks may ask for physical or digital copies of your passport photographs.

-All you have to do is visit our official website or download our mobile app and get started with your online savings account.
+1. Download our mobile app: You must visit our official website or download our mobile app and get started with your online savings account.

 A traditional savings account is the most common form of a savings account.
 It is a financial instrument offered by banks and other financial institutions for individuals to save and grow their money.